ArthurBoschet/arthurboschet.github.io/_projects/medical_segmentation.md

     The performance of three models, U-net, Swin-UNETR, and Conv-skip, on all test sets in the Medical Segmentation Decathlon is presented.
 The metric used to evaluate the models is the dice score, and the results are tabulated.
 The average rank of each model is reported to enable a comprehensive comparison of their performance.
 </div>

 Transformers-based models did not perform as well as convolution-based ones.
-It is assumed that preprocessing and data augmentation may have a crucial role in the performance reported in existing literature, and further studies incorporating these factors could help bridge the gap between our study and the existing body of work.
+It is assumed that preprocessing and aggressive data augmentation may have a crucial role in the performance reported in existing literature, and further studies incorporating these factors could help bridge the gap between our study and the existing body of work.

 For more details, check out the <a href="https://arthurboschet.github.io/assets/pdf/MedicalSegmentationReport.pdf">project report</a> and the code in our <a href="https://github.com/ArthurBoschet/medical_segmentation"> repository </a>.